maths/moodle-qtype_stack/doc/en/Developer/Languages.md

 # How to translate STACK

 STACK is part of Moodle.
+Hence, we have used the Moodle translation management system.

+Please check if STACK has already been translated into your language.
+We are using [http://docs.moodle.org/23/en/AMOS](Moodle's AMOS system) to do this.

-Hence, we have used the Moodle translation management system.  _ALL_ strings which appear to the user should be found in the single file
+_ALL_ strings which appear to the user should be found in the single file

     /stack/lang/en/qtype_stack.php

-To translate STACK into another language create the appropriate directory using the two letter country code.
-Copy the above file into this directory and edit it.
-This file contains the majority of strings seen by users.
-However, remember to translate the other components of STACK, e.g. `qformat_stack` and also the question behaviours.
-See the installation instructions for a full list.
+It is convenient to translate the strings online.
+To translate STACK into another language please use Moodle's AMOS system.
+See [http://docs.moodle.org/23/en/AMOS](Moodle online documentation) for specific details.

-Please send your translations to Chris Sangwin for inclusion into the distribution.
+Please contact Chris Sangwin to add your name to the credits on this page.

 # Multilingual materials